linyifan1024/taskbuddies/README.md

-# Task Together
+# Squad Task

-Task Together is a web application that allows users to create and participate in ephemeral tasks where participants need to check in daily.
-If a user fails to check in for a day, they will be automatically removed from the task.
+Squad Task is a web application that allows users to create and participate in ephemeral Tasks where participants need to check in daily.
+If a user fails to check in for a day, they will be automatically removed from the Task.

 ## Features

-- **Task Creation**: Users can create ephemeral tasks, specifying the task's name, description, start date, end date, and daily actions required.
+- **Task Creation**: Users can create ephemeral Tasks, specifying the Task's name, description, start date, end date, and daily actions required.

-- **User Management**: Users can register, and registered users can join tasks.
-Each user can only participate in one task at a time.
+- **User Management**: Users can register, and registered users can join Tasks.
+Each user can only participate in one Task at a time.

-- **Daily Check-Ins**: Users are required to post daily check-ins for the task.
+- **Daily Check-Ins**: Users are required to post daily check-ins for the Task.
 If a user fails to check in for a day, they will be marked as "not checked in."

-- **Automatic Kick-Out**: Users who do not check in for a day will be automatically kicked out of the task.
-This applies to the task owner as well.
+- **Automatic Kick-Out**: Users who do not check in for a day will be automatically kicked out of the Task.
+This applies to the Task owner as well.

-- **Task Completion**: Users can complete tasks successfully by checking in daily until the end date.
+- **Task Completion**: Users can complete Tasks successfully by checking in daily until the end date.

-- **Task Expiration**: If a task has no active members left (everyone was kicked out), it will be automatically deactivated or deleted.
+- **Task Expiration**: If a Task has no active members left (everyone was kicked out), it will be automatically deactivated or deleted.

 ## Getting Started

-Follow these instructions to set up and run Task Together on your local machine.
+Follow these instructions to set up and run Squad Task on your local machine.

 ### Prerequisites